What to see in Malta: 20 things not to miss

 12. Marsaxlokk & Marsascala

-You know those postcards of Malta or those brochures where you can see the small harbours full of colourful boats with a typical Maltese village in the background?
+You know those postcards of Malta or those brochures where you see marinas full of colourful boats with a typical Maltese village in the background?
 This is the view you will find when visiting Marsaxlokk and Marsascala.
-They are a bit off the tourist routes in a part of the island that is “untouristy” but definitely more authentic and authentic.
-They are fishing villages renowned for their typical coloured boats, the luzzi.
-The peculiarity of these boats is that on their bow are drawn 2 eyes as a sign of good luck.
-These are the eyes of Horus, a very particular thing that links the island of Malta to ancient Egypt.
-There are many things you can see around here, including the salt pans, the historical market and many other things.
-Although in my humble opinion even simply walking around the two countries already makes the visit pleasant.
+They are a little off the tourist track in a part of the island that is ‘not so touristy‘ but definitely more real and authentic.
+These are fishing villages renowned for their typical colourful boats, the luzzi.
+The peculiarity of these boats is that two eyes are drawn on their bows as a sign of good luck.
+These are the eyes of Horus, a very special feature that links the island of Malta to ancient Egypt.
+There are many things you can see around here, including the salt pans, the historic market and many other things.
+Although, in my very humble opinion, even simply walking around the two countries already makes the visit enjoyable.

 13. St Peter’s Pool

-Not far from Marsaxlokk there is this wonderful natural chicken formed by the sea.
-Hence the name St. Peter’s Pool.
-Its incredibly clean blue waters attract millions of tourists during the summer months who use this beach to cool down.
-Unfortunately it is not very shaded and there is no way to defend yourself from the sun so keep this in mind especially if you have children or elderly people.
-It is also far from eating areas, here too I recommend a light packed lunch maybe with a few meals and ftira, two local streetfood.
+Not far from Marsaxlokk is this wonderful natural spring formed by the sea.
+Hence the name “St Peter’s pool“.
+Its incredibly clean blue waters attract millions of tourists during the summer months who use this beach to cool off.
+Unfortunately, it has little shade and there are no ways to protect yourself from the sun, so keep this in mind especially if you have children or elderly people.
+It is also far from eating areas, again I recommend a light packed lunch perhaps with some Pastizi and ftira, two local streetfoods.

 14. Munxar Path

-This naturalistic area is located in a little known area of the island with almost no tourism.
-Getting there is not very easy and it seems for a moment to arrive in the cosmic nowhere.
+This nature area is located in a little-known part of the island with almost no tourism.
+Getting there is not easy and it feels for a moment like arriving in cosmic nowhere.
 You leave your car at a certain point… and continue on foot along this path that leads to the top of this wonderful cliff.
-From here we can not only admire the sea and the whole south coast of the island, but if we look down towards the sea (you must not suffer from vertigo) you can see some Cart Ruts entering the sea, one of the mysteries that surrounds the island of malta and which one day I will surely talk about.
-This place is special because looking at the high white cliffs you might feel like you are in Cornwall or Dover or even on the high Irish cliffs.
+From here we can not only admire the sea and the entire south coast of the island, but if we lower our gaze to the sea (you must not suffer from vertigo) you can see some Cart Ruts entering the sea, one of the mysteries shrouding the island of Malta, which I will certainly talk about one day.
+This place is special because looking at the high white cliffs you might feel as if you were in Cornwall or Dover or even the high cliffs of Ireland.

 Munxar Path Cliff - Malta